Sensationull/countries-api/README.md

 I came back to refactor the code so that client-side routing could be implemented with React router.

+I was originally unable to figure out how to pull the border country names for a specfic country from the API.
+As far as I can tell, you can't right now.
+So to overcome that issue,  I'm doing a comparison of the country alphaCode3 (ie. VEN = Venezuela) given by the API to represent the border countries and the data.json file where all the country objects exist.
+When a match is found, I place the resulting name into the button.
+I wrapped the button in a Link component to enable navigation to that country's page.
 ### Built with

 - Semantic HTML5 markup